Saudi crown prince proclaims investment conference a success despite boycott

 Hundreds of bankers and company executives joined officials for the Future Investment Initiative.
 But while last year’s inaugural conference drew the global business elite, this year’s event has been marred by the withdrawal of more than two dozen high-level speakers.

-Turkish President Tayyip Erdogan on Tuesday dismissed attempts by Riyadh to blame Khashoggi’s “savage” killing on rogue operatives, saying the person who ordered the death must “be brought to account”. [nL8N1X339E]
+Turkish President Tayyip Erdogan on Tuesday dismissed attempts by Riyadh to blame Khashoggi’s “savage” killing on rogue operatives, saying the person who ordered the death must “be brought to account.”

 Many foreign investors see a risk that the Khashoggi case could damage Riyadh’s ties with Western governments.
 Saudi Arabia’s stock index was down 1.3 percent in late trading on persistent investor concern.